Rydén & Mejhert group

 Niklas returned to KI in 2019 on a Marie Skłodowska-Curie Global fellowship after spending five years as a Postdoctoral Fellow at Harvard.
 Shortly after his return he started a joint group with Mikael Rydén, where they share the leadership of the lab.

 Mikael RydénM.D., Ph.D. (co-PI)

 Daniel P. AnderssonM.D., Ph.D. (clinical researcher)

 Daniel is an M.D. who gained his Ph.D. in 2014 and is now a senior consultant in endocrinology working with different clinical interventions.
 He has experience from multiple academic and industry-sponsored studies focusing on metabolism and diabetes.

 Jesper Bäckdahl has an M.D. and is currently pursuing his residency in Internal Medicine and Endocrinology at the Karolinska University Hospital.
 He is a registered PhD student with Mikael Rydén as his main supervisor and his project revolves around the link between dysfunctional adipose tissue and cardiovascular disease.

-Alison Ludzki completed her PhD at the University of Michigan, studying the effects of exercise on adipose tissue remodeling.
-Alison has a background in applied human metabolism and her project in the Lipid laboratory is to identify transcriptional determinants of adipocyte lipid storage capacity.
+Alison completed her Ph.D. at the University of Michigan, studying the effects of exercise on adipose tissue remodeling.
+Alison has a background in applied human metabolism and her current project is to identify transcriptional determinants of adipocyte lipid storage capacity.

 Prior to joining the Lipid laboratory, Salwan Maqdasy worked as an M.D. in the Clermont-Ferrand University Hospital and obtained his PhD from University Clermont Auvergne.
 Salwan became a member of the Lipid laboratory in 2019 and his project is to identify mechanisms by which adipocyte metabolic anomalies in obese patients drive inflammation and insulin resistance.